-There is a large body of existing scientific research at frequencies above and below those for 3G services, and a growing body of science using these particular signals.
+There is a large body of existing scientific research at frequencies above and below those used for mobile services and a growing body of science using these particular signals.
 Expert groups

-have not established any signal or modulation specific effects, so the scientific consensus is that compliance with current safety standards
+have not established any signal (or modulation) specific effects, so the scientific consensus is that compliance with current international safety standards